 10 See Mathis v.
-United States, 136 S. Ct.
-2243, 2256 (2016); Descamps v.
+United States, 579 U.S. 500, 517 (2016); Descamps v.
 United States, 570 U.S. 254, 258 (2013).

-11 Mathis, 136 S. Ct. at 2256.
+11 Mathis, 579 U.S. at 517.

-If the statute describes multiple crimes with alternative elements, the statute is "divisible" and courts may use the modified categorical approach and Shepard documents to identify which of the alternative elements formed the basis of the defendant's conviction and then determine whether the conviction meets the applicable definition.
-12 But, if the statute describes a single crime and enumerates alternative means of committing the crime, the statute is "indivisible" and courts may not apply the modified categorical approach to determine if the means by which the defendant committed the crime meets the applicable definition.
+If the statute of conviction describes multiple crimes with alternative elements, the statute is "divisible," and courts may use the modified categorical approach and Shepard documents to identify which of the alternative elements formed the basis of the defendant's conviction.
+Courts may then determine whether the conviction meets the applicable definition.
+12 In contrast, if the statute describes a single crime and enumerates alternative means of committing that crime, the statute is "indivisible" and courts may not apply the modified categorical approach to determine if the means by which the defendant committed the crime meets the applicable definition.
 13

-Courts may not look behind the "elements" of a statute of conviction to identify the "means" by which the defendant committed an offense.
+Because the categorical approach looks to the statutory elements of an offense, rather than the facts in the underlying case, courts may not look behind the "elements" of a statute of conviction to identify the "means" by which the defendant committed an offense.
 14 Instead, courts must look to the least serious conduct encompassed by the statutory elements to determine if an overbroad, indivisible statute qualifies as a predicate offense.
-15 Therefore, under Descamps and Mathis, if a statute of conviction is indivisible and criminalizes a broader range of conduct than the applicable definition requires, the entire statute is categorically disqualified as a predicate offense, even if reliable records show that the defendant's conduct that formed the basis of the conviction otherwise would fall within such definition.
+15 Therefore, under Descamps and Mathis, if a statute of conviction is indivisible and criminalizes a broader range of conduct than the applicable definition requires, the entire statute is categorically disqualified as a predicate offense, even if reliable records show that the conduct that formed the basis of the defendant's conviction otherwise would fall within such definition.
 16